Paul Tyson

 Secondly, whatever my emotional response to Butler’s arguments may be—rage or otherwise—perhaps I can be reasoned with.
 Certainly from my side, I have reasons to find Butler’s account of sex and gender unpersuasive.

-Thirdly, on many political issues—in the evangelical tradition of William Wilberforce, Hannah Moore, and Lord Shaftsbury, and in continuation with nineteenth-century Presbyterian environmentalism, Methodist unionists, Catholic Rerum Novarum Labor Party supporters, Dietrich Bonhoffer, Matin Luther King, etc.—many deeply religious Christians have, and always will oppose fascism, racism, environmental degradation, neoliberalism, antisemitism, islamophobia, asylum-seeker rejection, and so forth.
+Thirdly, on many political issues—in the evangelical tradition of William Wilberforce, Hannah Moore, and Lord Shaftsbury, and in continuation with nineteenth-century Presbyterian environmentalism, Methodist unionists, Catholic Rerum Novarum Labor Party supporters, Dietrich Bonhoffer, Martin Luther King, etc.—many deeply religious Christians have, and always will oppose fascism, racism, environmental degradation, neoliberalism, antisemitism, islamophobia, asylum-seeker rejection, and so forth.
 To imply that such Christians are fascists if they adhere to traditional Christian sexual ethics is simply false.
 Was Bonhoeffer a fascist because he adhered to a traditional Christian sexual ethic?
-I am unpersuaded by Butler
+I am unpersuaded by Butler’s characterisation of a sharply binary Left versus Right war between those who allegedly fear and those who do not fear what she inconclusively means by “gender.”
+On what grounds does she imply that all theologically conservative Christians who do not accept her gender ideology are either overtly or tacitly fascist?
+Must all gender critical feminists be overt or tacit Trump supporters?
+Leaving aside psychosocial speculative theories, Butler provides no evidence which shows that being a conservative Christian or a gender critical feminist inevitably places one’s political loyalties firmly within “the Right.”

 Empirically, Butler’s assertion of a necessary binary Left/Right polarisation on the basis of one’s stance on contemporary gender theory/ies is demonstrably untrue, taking gender critical feminists such as Kathleen Stock, and Christians of the Left who do not embrace Butler’s gender theory, such as myself, as examples.
 But Butler claims that the fact that people such as Stock and myself (for different reasons) do not agree with the validity of her account of gender and sex, means that we fear gender and are hence irrational and dangerous fascists.
 Unconsciously, I really must be of the far-Right, however I vote, whatever causes I donate to, whatever I might do and profess.
 This is a standard rainbow activist line, where even a progressive atheist Jew can be denounced for holding a “far-Right Nazi ideology”[21] because she has concerns about the mandatory affirmation of hormonal and surgical sex-presentation interventions for minors.
 In like manner, Butler believes she knows my evil Christian motivations better than I do myself because she understands how gender has become a “psychosocial fantasy,”[22] particularly for people like me who have a sacramental natural law understanding of the nature and meaning of human sexuality.